TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 Hello World
 	```
 	3. Have students work on printing practice on the worksheet
-3. Variables
+3. **Variables Lesson/Worksheet Part 2**
-	1. variable: a name that refers to a value
+	1. *Variable*: a name that refers to a value
-	2. an assignment statement creates new variables and gives them values:
+	2. An assignment statement creates new variables and gives them values:

 	```python
 	>>> message = 'And now for something completely different'